 We work as hard as we can for every individual student.
 Each is given one-on-one treatment and each learns individually what he/she wants to do for a career.
 Many students will vary from wanting to work in a recording studio to wanting doing live sound for concerts, or working with bands.
 What is it that you want to do?
 We help you achieve those goals with our programs and personal instruction.

 We’re very proud of our program.
 We feel that it’s filled with integrity.
-We’ve got a staff of over 41 people in our Los Angeles office who are here to help you and your family not only to decide if this is the right school for you, but once you become a student, to make sure your educational experience with us is the best there is on the planet.
+We’ve got a staff of over 41 people in our Los Angeles office who are here to help you and your family not only to decide if this is the right school for you, but once you become a student, to assist in charting your educational experience and progress with us.

 One of the questions parents have for us is, “We are very interested in your school, but I see you don’t give a diploma.”
 That’s true–we don’t give a diploma (although we give a certificate of completion).
 The reason we don’t give diplomas, quite frankly, is that in the music industry, they are basically meaningless.
 They mean nothing.
 In fact, they can almost hurt you.
 All the diploma tells prospective employers in this business is, “I’ve never actually done this in the real world—just in school.”